patrinoua/ppb-landing-page/README.md

 firebase serve --only functions,hosting
 ```

 if you make changes you need to run:

 ```
+cd client
 npm run build
 firebase serve --only functions,hosting
 ```